 A device for capturing, storing, allowing user input, receiving internal input, processing, transmitting, scanning, and displaying digital images is provided.
 Digital photography 50 has gained a substantial share of the worldwide photographic market.
-More and more cameras record images in digital form and more and more of these images are stored digitally for retrieval or archival purposes on home and business computers and on the Global Computer Network, e.g., the Internet.
-55 digital image file and associated information to a computing The present disclosure describes hardware devices and methods that will facilitate embedding information into digital images of any type (e.g., jpeg, bmp, tiff, etc.) to organize, control and manipulate these images both while in digital form, and later when in printed form.
+More and more cameras record images in digital form and more and more of these images are stored digitally for retrieval or archival purposes on home and business comput-The present disclosure describes hardware devices and methods that will facilitate embedding information into digital images of any type (e.g., jpeg, bmp, tiff, etc.) to organize, control and manipulate these images both while in digital form, and later when in printed form.